8 tips on how to go green in the home decoration and home textiles sector

 Tips:

-• Use a self-assessment tool to estimate the environmental impact of your products, such as ECO IMPACT’s self-evaluation.
+- Use a self-assessment tool to estimate the environmental impact of your products, such as the 2030 Calculator.

 3. Explore your options for material innovations

-Green innovation can take place across your product lifecycle, but it must be in line with market preferences.
-Sustainable values and practices are now among the core drivers of importers and resellers.
-Company owners can be motivated by personal reasons, as they realise that they can (and should) contribute to a better world for future generations.
+Green innovation can take place across your product lifecycle, but it must meet market preferences.
+Sustainability is now a core driver for European buyers.
+They can be motivated by personal reasons, wishing to contribute to a better world for future generations.
 In addition, new EU legal requirements make sustainable business a must.

-Last but not least, companies may be motivated by the competitive advantage that new sustainable concepts can create in the market.
-Buyers currently are particularly interested in material innovations.
-New sustainable concepts can create buzz at trade fairs and on social media.
-It helps if these innovations show in the product, for instance through attractive texture, colour or other surface features.
-Certification also helps, as well as communication by means of videos and other types of storytelling.
+Buyers may also be motivated by the competitive advantage offered by new sustainable concepts.
+Currently, they are particularly interested in material innovations.
+New concepts can create interest at trade fairs and on social media.
+It helps if these innovations are visible in the product, for instance through attractive texture, colour or other surface features.
+Certification also helps, as well as communication using videos and other types of storytelling.

-• applying agricultural side products or excess harvests: possibly the latest in material innovations in HDHT, including creating new textiles from pineapple leaf fibres or tree bark
+- Applying agricultural by-products or excess harvest: possibly the latest in material innovations in HDHT, including creating new textiles from pineapple leaf fibres or tree bark.

-As with any sustainable innovation in your company or value chain, developing sustainable materials into an attractive product for the market remains a process.
-Often, when you start to prototype a sustainable innovation with your chain partner, you will be asked to change the composition of the material, look at cost and price adaptations or design properties, until your buyer’s market embraces it.
-It is trial and error, and overnight successes in product or process innovations are hardly ever seen.
+As with any sustainable innovation in your company or value chain, developing sustainable materials into attractive products is a process.
+When you start to prototype a sustainable innovation with your chain partner, you will often be asked to make changes to the composition of the material, to the cost and price, or to the design properties.
+Innovation consists of trial and error, and overnight success is rare.

-Ugandan manufacturer Easy Afric Designs has successfully developed a barkcloth material from the Mutuba tree, a fig tree species.
-A felt cloth is produced by matting the bark that is sustainably harvested by hand, using simple manmade tools.
-This technology is recognised as a UNESCO intangible heritage.
-The barkcloth is applied as a material in home textile products such as cushion covers, and in fashion accessories.
-The company has managed to upscale production sufficiently to offer it as a material or an end-product that has been exported worldwide already.
+Ugandan manufacturer Easy Afric Designs has successfully developed a barkcloth material from the Mutuba tree, a fig species.
+A felt cloth is produced by matting the bark that is sustainably harvested by hand, using simple man-made tools.
+This technology is recognised as UNESCO Intangible Heritage.
+The barkcloth is used for home textile products such as cushion covers and fashion accessories.
+The company has managed to upscale production sufficiently to offer it as a material or end-product that has already been exported worldwide.

 Tips:

-• See what you can do in any of the 3 material innovation directions highlighted above.
-Your choice depends on whether you can have access to consumer or industrial waste that you can use for an innovation process.
-If you are in a more agricultural setting, perhaps using agricultural waste is the more logical direction for you.
-Start with what makes most sense to you, in your immediate context.
+- See what you can do in any of the 3 kinds of material innovation.
+Your choice depends on whether you can access consumer or industrial waste to use for an innovation process.
+If you are in an agricultural setting, the easiest choice might be to use agricultural waste;

-• Do not go it alone – form partnerships.
-Innovation processes do cost time and money.
-You can share this investment by partnering with a manufacturer whose core business is to innovate from the material.
-They are familiar with the trial and error of an innovation process and can dedicate sufficient resources.
-Partners can also help you with the processes for formal verification, cooperate with you on design, and boost the communication of your innovation.
+- Do not go it alone – form partnerships.
+Innovation costs time and money.
+You can share this investment by partnering with a manufacturer whose core business is material innovation.
+These companies are familiar with the trial and error of the process, and they can dedicate sufficient resources.
+Partners can also help you with formal verification, cooperate with you on design, and boost the communication of your innovation;

-• Make sure your documentation is in order.
+- Have your documentation in order.
 This is key to facilitating formal verification towards the market and your buyer later on.
-Work with Bills of Material, Spec Sheets, and add any internal and external test reports to the relevant files.
+Work with a bill of materials and spec sheet, and add any internal and external test reports to the relevant files.
 Also include any material, product or process certifications you may have.
-European buyers are facing increased legal requirements related to transparency and chain of custody, so the more complete your administration system, the more attractive your offer to your chain partner.
+European buyers are facing increased legal requirements related to transparency and chain of custody, so the more complete your administration system, the more attractive your offer;

-• Communicate with your partners in the supply chain.
-Across the value chain, innovation processes need intensive communication to keep partners informed and motivated.
-Do not keep quiet when there are hiccups: the more you share and tackle challenges with your partners in the chain, they more they feel empowered and motivated to move forward.
-Keeping quiet is always the worst option.
+- Communicate with your partners in the supply chain.
+Innovation processes need intensive communication across the value chain to keep partners informed and motivated.
+This also applies to potential problems: the more you share and tackle challenges with your partners, the more they feel empowered and motivated to move forward.
+Keeping quiet is always the worst option;

 4. Manage the risks in your green innovation process